Banks and Human Rights

 - Strengthen movements: We provide training to fellow campaigners on the human rights responsibilities of banks and the state of their human rights policies.
 We also assist stakeholders directly affected by bank financed projects and companies in their engagement with banks.

-BankTrack’s 2022 Human Rights Benchmark assessed 50 of the largest commercial banks globally.
-It found that no commercial banks are fully meeting the UN Guiding Principles.
-Although there was some progress since 2019, no banks were ranked as 'leaders' and there has been a lack of action to address key gaps on reporting and remedy.
+BankTrack’s 2024 Global Human Rights Benchmark again assessed 50 of the largest commercial banks globally.
+While once again no commercial banks are fully meeting the UN Guiding Principles, two banks were ranked as 'leaders' and there has been some progress in the development of remedy mechanisms.

 - Full report (PDF)